hearthdesign/rock_paper/README.md

 # SPOCKY
 ## R.P.S.L.S.
 GAME – HTML – CSS – JAVASCRIPT
 ## Rock Paper Scissors Lizard Spock (RPSLS) – Web Game

-==SPOCKY== is a fun and interactive browser-based game inspired by the extended version of Rock Paper Scissors, made famous by *The Big Bang Theory*.
+SPOCKY is a fun and interactive browser-based game inspired by the extended version of Rock Paper Scissors, made famous by *The Big Bang Theory*.

 The aim of the game is to give anyone interested in games the opportunity to play this timeless game, which has existed throughout history and across many countries in various forms and with different rules.